Skip to main content

 How to apply for GIS

 If you are eligible for an OAS pension, you will be automatically enrolled to receive it.
-This automatic enrollment has also been extended to the GIS.
+This automatic enrolment has also been extended to GIS.

-Watch your mail for a notice from Service Canada the month after your 64th birthday notifying you if you are eligible for automatic enrollment.
-Those that didn’t receive the Service Canada letter will need to fill out an application.
+Watch your mail for a notice from Service Canada the month after your 64th birthday notifying you if you can be automatically enrolled.
+If you don't receive a letter from Service Canada, you may need to submit an application.

-Seniors who were unable to apply when eligible due to a medical condition should fill out a Declaration of Incapacity form.
+If you couldn't apply when you first became eligible due to an illness or another health-related circumstance, you may be able to complete a Declaration of Incapacity form.
 You can get the form by contacting Service Canada.
 Provided you meet the eligibility criteria, you may be able to get your pension with an earlier start date.

 To fill out your GIS application, you will need to gather the following personal information: